Kerwood/Rtorrent-Auto-Install/README.md

 **Version 1.0.3**

-- Added unzip and unrar to the installation list.
+- Added unzip and unrar-free to the installation list.
 - Updated "Logoff" plugin to 1.3
 - Add right permissions to rutorrent folder.